pierrocknroll/lavarel-passport-revoke-users-command/README.md

 # lavarel-passport-revoke-users-command
-This command revoke access and refresh tokens of given users in Laravel Passport
+This command revokes access and refresh tokens of given users in Laravel Passport

 ## Installation
 * Install the command with composer :